Hayes Theater: Other interior spaces

 On the west wall of the foyer, the door to the left of the fireplace led to a ladies' room.
 It was painted like the box office and had a large mirror, dressing table, chaise longue, and mahogany side chairs with armure coverings in a rose color.
 To the right, stairs descended to a tea room that was similar in design to a residential living room.
 The tea room had old-English oak furnishings, white-paneled walls, blue-green curtains, and a gray carpet.
 The tea room was used not only to serve drinks during intermission but also as a cloak room.
 There were coat racks that could be pushed behind a Spanish-leather screen during performances.
 Also in the basement was a men's smoking room with oak wainscoting, yellowish-brown walls with benches, a cream-colored ceiling, and a red tile floor.
+Following a 2018 renovation, the basement has served as a concession area and lounge.

 The second and third floors were equipped with offices.
 These included Winthrop Ames's offices, which were directly above the auditorium.
 Backstage, elevators and stairs led from the stage to the dressing rooms.
 There was also a green room from which the dressing rooms were accessed.
 Though green rooms were falling out of favor by the time the Little Theatre was constructed, one was included on Ames's insistence.
 The room was decorated with green walls, a long seat, and mirrors.